5. E-textiles¶

 Resources & References¶

-For this assignments, I referenced Liza Stark's E-textile Lecture and Nuria Robles's Electronics in Textiles tutorial.
+For this assignments, I reviewed Liza Stark's E-textile Lecture and Nuria Robles's Electronics in Textiles tutorial.

 CETI Institute The CETI Community Technology Lab at is a resource at Portland State University providing access to cutting-edge technology, tools, support, and expertise to create, experiment, prototype, fabricate, innovate, with emerging technologies and media.
 I took advantage of their open lab hours and library to access information needed for this week's assignment.